ISISComputingGroup/ibex_developers_manual/Home.md

 ## [Deployment](Deployment-on-an-Instrument-Control-PC)

-How to deploy IBEX and EPICS on an instrument control PC.
+How to deploy IBEX and EPICS on an instrument control PC, and add the instrument to the list of available instruments.